skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 * Transceivers for fiber ports on the Azure Data Box to make connection

-* On-prem Windows server with sufficient resources, disk space should be more than the amount of backup to be taken on each LPAR
+* On-prem Windows server with sufficient resources (disk space should be more than the amount of backup to be taken on each LPAR)

 ## Order and configure the Azure Data Box <a name="orderandconfig"></a>

 > Please reference the <a href="https://learn.microsoft.com/en-us/azure/Data Box/data-box-deploy-ordered" target="_blank">Azure Data Box order instructions</a> document

-## Setting up an Azure Data Box in customer data center  <a name="setuponprem"></a>
+## Setting up the Azure Data Box in customer data center  <a name="setuponprem"></a>

 Use the steps in the link below to physically install the Azure Data Box in the customer data center